 Current Research Projects:

-- Heathen!: The Selected Hate-mail to Dr. PZ Myers, 2013, edited by the Morris Freethinkers.
+- The Professor and the Cracker, 2013, edited by the Morris Freethinkers.

-- “Big Data,” Research Fellow, the Initiative on Neuroscience and the Law at Baylor College of Medicine.
+- “Big Data and Tracking Patterns of Crime.”
+Researcher, the Initiative on Neuroscience and the Law at Baylor College of Medicine.

 - “Minnesota State Senator Allan Spear and the 1993 Human Rights Act,” Mondale Research Fellow, University of Minnesota Humphrey School of Public Affairs.

 - “The President’s Speech: Attention to International Human Rights in Post-Cold War Presidential Speeches,” Original Research.
 Preliminary work presented at the University of Minnesota Undergraduate Research Symposium (Morris, MN) and Midwest Political Science Undergraduate Research Conference (Mankato, MN).

 - A Jefferson Bible for the 21st Century, 2012, Research Assistant (Washington, DC: American Humanist Press).